Skip to main content

 <think>

-Looking for authentication.
-I'll grep for auth-related patterns
+Looking for JWT validation.
+I'll grep for jwt-related patterns

 </think>